chantsss/chantsss.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Ph.D. in Robotics • Academy of Interdisciplinary Studies • HKSUT
+subtitle: Ph.D. student in Robotics • Academy of Interdisciplinary Studies • HKSUT

 profile:
   align: right